Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/iterable-cohort.md

 4. Select the sync cadence.
 5. Save when finished.

 You can now find the synced behavioral cohort under Iterable's user list.
-The cohort's name is prefixed with `[Amplitude]`.
+The cohort's name has the `[Amplitude]` prefix.